tracet2t/forms_team_trial/README.md

-# Creating a to-do application using React for the frontend and SQLite for the backend involves several steps.
+# Creating a to-do application using React for the frontend and SQLite for the backend.

 * Here's an outline of what we'll build

 ## Frontend (React)
 A simple interface to display, add, edit, and delete to-do items.

-# Frontend: React Setup
+## Frontend: React Setup
 Set Up React App
 npx create-react-app app-name
 cd app-name